-Look, I've been writing this Fleck 5600SXT review in my head for about four months now — basically since the day I wrestled this 150-pound system into my utility closet and watched my first regeneration cycle kick on at 2 AM.
+Look, I've been writing this Fleck 5600SXT review in my head for about four months now — basically since the day I wrestled this 150-pound system into my utility closet and watched my first regeneration cycle kick .
 My well water tested at 22 grains per gallon (gpg) of hardness with a side of iron staining, and the AFWFilters Fleck 5600SXT 48,000 Grain Water Softener was the system I picked to fix it.

 Here's the short version: it works.
 It works really well.
 But there are a few things nobody tells you before you buy.